 Everyone on my team reacted to the news differently.

 I have been fortunate to lead many teams and coach hundreds of new managers.
-In my experience, new teams can be split into four types of people (with some exceptions).
+In my experience, new teams can be split into four types of people (with few exceptions).

 He was fired up.